a PHC Arts COuncil Event

 • 3:00pm —7:00pm

-PICK-UP: You may pick up your artwork on Thursday, April 25th, or Saturday, April 27th during regular library hours.
-If you are unable, please contact us here.
+PICK-UP: You may pick up your artwork on Saturday, April 25th or Monday, April 27th during regular library hours.
+If you are unable,please contact us here.
 Any work left after this time will become the property of the Arts Council to be donated to benefit a local Arts group.

 Previous Events